SpencerTinnin/e621dl/README.md

-last file downloaded : None so far current section : None so far last warning : None so far
+last file downloaded : None so far current section : None so far last warning : None so far connection retries : None so far already exist : None so far downloaded : None so far copied : None so far filtered : None so far not found on e621 : None so far
 ```

-Status shows what's going on, that is if config is being parsed or if tags are checked or files are being downloaded, things like those.
+*Status* shows what's going on, that is if config is being parsed or if tags are checked or files are being downloaded, things like those.

-Checked tag shows which tag is checked for validity.
+*Checked* tag shows which tag is checked for validity.
 It will be set to `all tags are valid` after check completion.

-Posts so far shows how many posts are processed from api so far.
+*Posts* so far shows how many posts are processed from api so far.
 Mostly here to show that the app is still working.
 It can lag a bit if a lot of new files are in download queue.

-Last file downloaded shows what file has just been downloaded and where.
+*Last* file downloaded shows what file has just been downloaded and where.
 Only files that are actually downloaded will generate text.
 Every skipped or duplicated will not generate anything.

-Current section shows which search group is processed now.
+*Current* section shows which search group is processed now.
 If you use `prefilter`, only `prefilter` should be here.

-Last warning shows last non-critical info and is mostly for troubleshooting.
+*Last* warning shows last non-critical info and is mostly for troubleshooting.

+*Connection retries* shows how often connections was reopened.
+This could happen because your ISP reconnected, you pc went into sleep mode/hybernate, your network cable was unplugged or WiFi loosed signal.
+After 100 retries e621dl will be closed.

+*Already exist* shows how many files was already downloaded in exactly the same folder we want it to be.

+*Downloaded* shows how many files were actually downloaded from e621 servers.

+*Copied* shows how many files were copied/hardlinked from another folder or cache

+*Filtered* shows how many processed posts from e621 api were not downloaded because of rating, condition, score etc.

+*Not found on e621* shows if there was no such file on e621.
+This happens mostly with `post_source = db`  or `offline = true`, because post stored in database was deleted from e621 and there was no copy in a cache.
+On rare occasion post can become deleted in time between link was acquired and actual file was being download.

-Note that if e621dl started with double click, its windows closes by itself on exit.
+Note that if e621dl started with double click, its window closes by itself on exit.
 This is mostly because of some coding shortcuts and because it would be hard to automate it otherwise.
 If you want for windows to continue after all downloads, you can use `e621_noclose.bat` in Windows, or run it from console directly on any OS.

 # Cloudflare Recaptcha